StellaYu101/teaching-guide-data-cleaning-and-viz-with-python/README.md

-# IRE/NICAR conference teaching guide for "Python: Intro to data analysis using pandas"
+# IRE/NICAR conference teaching guide for "Python: Data cleaning and visualization"

+(This is all TK for the moment)

 Thank you for volunteering to teach this one-hour session on using the `pandas` library to analyze data.
 This teaching guide explains our setup and the material to cover.